dtekcth/data101/src/introduction/getting_started.md

 Chalmers provides [OneDrive storage](https://chalmers.topdesk.net/tas/public/ssp/content/detail/knowledgeitem?unid=c8fe18c158004038beccd0a8d57ef1f5) to all students where you can store and share files online.

-### Graphical Remote Desktop
+### Chalmers Apps

 Sometimes you need special software or more computer power for a lab.
-It is almost always possible to use the computers at school but it is also possible to access them remotely from home using Remote desktop software.
-[Here](https://chalmers.topdesk.net/tas/public/ssp/content/detail/knowledgeitem?unid=304967f9ad004d3293b986a976e39833) you can find out how to connect, depending on your operating system.
+It is almost always possible to use the computers at school but it is also possible to access them remotely from home using the Windows app or on Linux, through your browser.
+For more information see our chapter on [Chalmers Apps](../studies/chalmers_apps.md)

 ### Schedule: TimeEdit